 The Office of the Chief Academic Officer will notify the student's instructors and the Director of Student Services of situations involving deaths, personal emergencies, or illnesses.
 However, in all situations, students themselves are responsible for notifying their instructors if they will miss class, unless the situation is so extraordinary as to make it impossible for the student to do this.
-Contact information for professors is provided on all course syllabi, as well as online.
-Students must initiate contact with their instructors to arrange make up of missed class time and assignments due to these types of absences.
+Contact information for professors is provided on all course syllabi, as well as online. the Director of Student's instructors in instructors in instructors in instructors and the Director of Student's instructors if they will miss class, unless the situation is so extraordinary as to make it impossible for the student to do this.